konat1993/my-movies-platform/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+See demo project:
+!
+Notice: Movies are fetched from free trial IMDB API which allows make request ONLY 100 times/day!
+!
+So you may not see any movies on page.
 ## [DEMO Project: https://my-movies-platform.web.app/](https://my-movies-platform.web.app/)

 ## User features: